 Often referred to as the 4th industrial revolution, Industry 4.0 refers to the intelligent networking of product development, production, logistics and customers.
 This offers new opportunities but also new challenges for workplace safety and health.
 A consequence of this is more and more complex machine controls whose safety must be guaranteed.
 In addition, increased networking, whether of production systems or workplaces in general, escalates the risk of data attacks or manipulation.

 3D printing is a part of additive manufacturing.
-The technology uses digital 3D design data to manufacture a component.
-Digital networking is massive when it comes to 3D printing, from design to sales, from production to logistics.
+The technology uses digital 3D design data to create a component layer by layer.
+Digital networking in 3D printing is vast, from design to purchasing, from production to logistics.

 Collaborative robots are increasingly becoming a part of production halls.
 These machines work directly with employees, without a protective screen or fence.
 Working side by side like this requires new safety standards.